Brandon-Rozek/website/content/blog/10-years.md

 This was also the year I introduced the [tracks](/tracks) feature on my website.
 I really enjoy going on walks, and having a section of my website that shows where I walked and the pictures along the way is wicked cool.
 I fully described the implementation of this feature in the post [Displaying Hikes with gpx.studio](/blog/displaying-hikes-with-gpxstudio/).

 Lastly, professionally I was a teaching assistant.
-A couple posts were born from seeing student mistakes.
+A couple of posts were born from seeing student mistakes.
 My favorites were [Loop Invariants in Dafny](/blog/proving-loop-invariants/) and [Most Common Mistake in Induction Proofs](/blog/common-mistake-induction-proofs/).

 ## 2023